Co-Parent Communication Scripts That Reduce Fights

 "Hi [Name].
 I have a conflict on [date] during my scheduled time with [child's name].
 Would you be open to swapping so I take [alternative date] instead?
 I'm happy to handle pickup and drop-off both days.
 Let me know what works by [deadline]."

-Why it works: It states the problem without over-explaining, offers a specific alternative (not just a vague ask), takes on extra logistical burden to show good faith, and sets a response deadline to prevent the conversation from lingering.
+Why it works: It states the problem without over-explaining, offers a specific alternative, takes on extra logistical burden to show good faith, and sets a response deadline to prevent the conversation from lingering.

 When You Need to Decline a Change